-As an urban county entitlement grantee, Loudoun County receives an annual allocation of Community Development Block Grant (CDBG) funds.
+As an urban county entitlement grantee, Loudoun County receives an annual allocation of Community Development Block Grant (CDBG) funds and HOME Investment Partnerships (HOME) funds.
 As a recipient of CDBG funds, Loudoun County is required to prepare and submit a five-year consolidated housing and community development plan to the U.S. Department of Housing and Urban Development (HUD).

-The required components of the plan are described in 24CFR91.200-.225 and includes a one-year action plan, housing and homeless needs assessment, housing market analysis, strategic plan, and certifications.
+The required components of the plan are described in 24 CFR 91.200-.225 and includes a one-year action plan, housing and homeless needs assessment, housing market analysis, strategic plan, and certifications.
 The purpose of the 2021-2025 Consolidated Plan is to identify the County's housing, homelessness and community development needs, establish priorities and objectives, and develop a strategy for addressing the priority needs over the five-year period.